Townscaper

-Townscaper is an indie city builder video game.
-It was released for PC and Mac on the Steam platform in August 2021 by developer Oskar Stålberg.
-A port to the Nintendo Switch was released in August 2021, alongside which the Steam version left early access.
+Townscaper is a city builder game by Oskar Stålberg.
+It was released for Windows and Mac in August 2021.
+A port to the Nintendo Switch was released in August 2021 when the Steam version left early access.
 The mobile version was released in October 2021.
 It was later ported to Xbox One, Xbox Series X/S, and web browsers (as a demo) in December 2021.
 It features low poly graphics and a simple, minimalist user interface.

 Gameplay

 Townscaper has no inherent objective or story and has been described by developer Stålberg as "more of a toy" than a game.
 Users construct an island town by placing and removing colored blocks on an ocean.
 Various "rules" dictate these blocks' appearances, with some appearing as spires and others as balconies.
 This method of rule-based decoration allows arches, gardens, and stairways to be created without specific user instruction.

 Setting

 Townscaper takes place on a large distorted grid set in an infinite sea.
 This allows for towns that feel more organic and unstructured when compared to similar games that are based on regular grids.